 We assessed the sensitivity of our conclusions about unfledged chick–father and juvenile–father distances to the uncertainty about where undisturbed chicks were located before drives began by using the closest and furthest possible locations of the brood, relative to the father’s singing place, before it was disturbed by the capture process, instead of assuming that the undisturbed brood was at the centre of the drive area.
 As expected, the distances obtained from these extreme alternative assumptions were smaller and larger respectively than those obtained using the drive centres, but the results remained broadly similar.
-If we assumed that an unfledged chick was as close as it could possibly have been to its father, whilst being within the drive area, the mean distance was 163 m (range 0–451 m) and two of the ten observations still exceeded the usual 250 m safe threshold distance.
+If we assumed that an unfledged chick was as close as it could possibly have been to its father, whilst being within the drive area, the mean distance was 163 m (range 0–451 m) and two of the ten observations still exceeded the threshold distance of 250 m previously considered to be safe (O’Brien et al. 2016).
 If it was assumed that an unfledged chick was as far as it could possibly be from its father, the mean distance was 356 m (range 78–724 m) and eight of the ten observations exceeded the 250 m threshold distance.
 For juveniles, the equivalent mean distances for the closest possible and furthest possible alternative assumptions were 170 m (range 0–711 m) and 447 m (range 278–952 m) respectively.

 For four broods, the father assigned to an unfledged brood was the male singing, at around the time of laying of the first egg, closer to the brood’s first capture location than any other sampled male; for three broods the father was the second closest male; and, for one brood, it was the third closest male (Table 2).
 We refer to this relative ranking of the father, relative to other sampled males, as his distance rank.
 For the fathers of six young birds first captured as juveniles, the distance ranks were 1, 1, 2, 3, 5 and 6 (Table 2).
 The first location of every brood was much closer to the singing location nearest in time to the first egg dates of the male assigned as its father than the mean distance from the brood location of the singing places closest to that date of all the other sampled males in that year (Table 2).
 This tendency of broods to be closer to the singing location of the father, than the mean for other sampled males that were not the father, was highly significant (Wilcoxon matched-pairs signed ranks test, one-tailed P < 0.005).

 Maternity was assigned to sampled mothers with a probability ≥ 0.80 for 18 chicks and three juveniles, which were assigned to seven broods based on their estimated hatching dates.
 All five sampled adult females were assigned as mothers.
-Two of the sampled females had two sampled broods in the same breeding season; the broods of one female were sired by the same male with first-egg date 34 days apart, and those of the other female were sired by two different males with first-egg dates 31 days apart.
+Two of the sampled females had two sampled broods in the same breeding season; both broods of one female were sired by the same male with first-egg date 34 days apart, and those of the other female were sired by two different males with first-egg dates 31 days apart.

 DISCUSSION